 The interview will be followed by a short dental examination by a qualified examiner.
 The examination involves examining and recording the condition of your teeth and gums.
 The examiner will not take any x-rays or carry out any treatment.
 The examination will take about 30 minutes.

 No need to prepare

-There’s no need to prepare for the interview.
+There’s no need to prepare for the interview or the examination in any way.
 You don’t need any special knowledge.